dxlliv/planner/docs/getting-started.md

 ## Configuration

-Here is the users configuration you can find in `config/users.json`.
+Customize the `config/users.json` file with your favorite editor.
+Visual Studio Code will just be fine, but you can use Notepad++ too.

 ```json
 [